purpleclay/gitz/docs/testing/git-test.md

 1. `WithCloneDepth`: shallow clone at the required depth.
 1. `WithRemoteLog`: remote log history imported, creating a delta between local and remote.
 1. `WithLocalCommits`: local commits created and not pushed back to remote.
-1. `WithFiles` and `WithStagedFiles`: files generated and staged if needed.
+1. `WithFiles`, `WithCommittedFiles` and `WithStagedFiles`: files generated and either committed or staged if needed.
+1. `WithFileContent`: Overwrites existing files with user-defined content.